datacontract/datacontract-cli/README.md

 #### diff
 ```
 NAME:
-   datacontract diff - EXPERIMENTAL (dbt specification only) - show differences of your local and a remote data contract
+   datacontract diff - show differences of your local and a remote data contract

 USAGE:
    datacontract diff [command options] [arguments...]